lamoglia/publish-aggregation/README.md

 ### Parameters

 - **collection**: *Mongo.Collection* - The collection to extract the data from.
 - **pipelineCreator**: *Function* - Function that returns the pipeline for the aggregation query.
-It is a function instead of a simple array so it is possible to provide dynamic parameters such as the current logged user (`Meteor.userId()`)
+It is a function instead of a simple array so it is possible to provide dynamic parameters such as the current logged user (`Meteor.userId()`).
+For more info about aggregation pipelines, see [MongoDB docs](https://docs.mongodb.com/manual/core/aggregation-pipeline/).
 - **options**: *Object* - An optional object with options, as described below:

 #### Options